- Steam Theory

 Sometimes a mist can be seen coming out of the spout.
 This mist is an example of how dry steam, when released into the colder atmosphere, loses some of its energy by transferring it to the ambient air.
 If enough energy is lost that intermolecular bonds start forming again, tiny airborne droplets can be seen.
 This mixture of water in the liquid state (tiny droplets) and gaseous state (steam) is called wet steam.

-For more information about the nature and various types of steam, read the following article on the types of steam.
+For more information about the nature and various types of steam, read the following article:

 Steam as a Source of Power